 The M-11 Colombia retirement visa is better the previous TP-7 retirement visa in Colombia.
 The M-11 visa is good for three years compared to only one year for the TP-7 visa.
 So, you don’t have to renew it as frequently.
 And after five years with a M-11 retirement visa you become eligible for a resident visa.

 The income requirement for the new M-11 retirement is low.
 Your retirement income must exceed only three times the minimum wage in Colombia.
 The minimum salary in Colombia is 877,803 pesos per month in 2020.
 So in 2020, you need an income of only 2,633,409 pesos per month (which is only $810 USD at the exchange rate of 3,250 pesos to USD) to qualify for the Colombia retirement visa.

 The retirement visas in many other countries have higher income requirements.
 For example, it is $1,000 per month in Panama and Costa Rica.

 5. Inexpensive Public Transportation with a Good Metro System

 Medellín has a modern metro system, which is the only rail-based metro system in Colombia.
 The Medellín metro is a comprehensive and inexpensive system.
 It integrates two rail lines, four Metrocable cable-car lines, two Metroplús elongated bus lines, a Tranvía tramcar line and even feeder Metro buses.
-And the cost is only 2,355 pesos per ride when using a Civica card.
+And the metro cost is only 2,355 pesos per ride when using a Civica card.

 So, it is quite possible to live without a car in Medellín, which helps lower the cost of living.
 I have lived without a car in Medellín for over eigtht years.
 And the majority of expats living in Medellín (reportedly over 80 percent) do not have a car.